 As Amber’s mother, Tracy, said: “It was as if they understood each other’s pain.
 Like two broken beings, helping each other.”

-Adopt Shocks for someone you love this Christmas and help ensure lifelong care for him and his friends here at The Donkey Sanctuary.
+Adopt Shocks for someone you love and help ensure lifelong care for him and his friends here at The Donkey Sanctuary.